-Let’s get started with the 1st lesson of this Beginner Photography E-Course.
-My goal through this tutorial series is to teach you how to take better photos.
+Let’s get started with the first lesson of this Beginner Photography E-Course

 Getting good photos is a far long process rather then simply pressing the shutter button and your camera is simply a tool to create a photograph.
 This tool (camera) which you might be already having in your camera bag is far more powerful than what you expect.
 And capable of creating amazing images, but only if you learn to use it properly.